 “I’m sorry, someone just passed out on me.”— Sheraton Universal Front Desk Clerk

 The above quote was what the very stressed out front desk clerk said to me when I again went to see if our room was ready.
 This was after nearly 2 hours of waiting and 6 hours after our supposed check-in time.
 If we weren’t so tired, and it wasn’t so late, the hotel’s inefficiency would almost be comical.
-Keep reading for more great quotes and to understand your recourse in these situations.
+Keep reading to see why the Sheraton Universal Hotel is Clueless and to understand your recourse in these situations.

 “I have no more lounge access to give or it will be as full as this lobby.”